 Mental and emotional stress can increase muscle tension and contribute to spasticity, so it is important to include stress management in your programme of spasticity control.
 Some good ideas for managing stress include:

 Your local MS Society may provide some of these services or be able to recommend and refer to other services in the community.
-Also, it is crucially important that you contact your Field Worker, your GP, or a psychologist if stress from family or financial pressures, or the challenges of living with MS, become overwhelming.
+Also, it is crucially important that you contact your Regional MS Community Staff, your GP, or a psychologist if stress from family or financial pressures, or the challenges of living with MS, become overwhelming.
 Help is available.

 Spasticity may be triggered by contraction of only one muscle, but relaxing the whole muscle group by slow, sustained stretching will ease the tightness.
 It is also good to use deliberate body positioning to prevent spasticity.
 There are other activities that can help relax tight muscles, such as horse riding, swimming, massage and acupuncture.
 Always talk to your doctor or a physiotherapist before starting any exercise programme.
 Don’t overdo it when exercising, particularly at first.
 One of the symptoms of MS is decreased endurance with early fatigue.
 Usually 3-5 repetitions of a given exercise are an effective number.
 Gradually increase the number as you feel able.
 Progress may be slow, but persevere—try to set yourself realistic exercise goals.
 Be prepared to rest after your exercise time.